Complete Guide to Buying a K Color Diamond October 11, 2021 – Posted in: Jewelry Blog

 One of the most spoken about of the 4Cs of diamond appraising is the color.
 In this article, we will discuss one of the most misunderstood colors; the K color diamond.

 The color scale against which all diamonds are graded actually runs from D to Z. The reason there are no A-C grades is historical and pre-dates the official GIA scale used today.

 Prior to the 1940s, several scales were in use to grade diamonds on their color.
-There were scales which used Roman numerals, words like “water” and “river”, and one which used A, B and C. This made things very confusing as dealers had to know how each scale worked based on where in the world they were.
+There were scales that used Roman numerals, words like “water” and “river”, and one which used A, B, and C. This made things very confusing as dealers had to know how each scale worked based on where in the world they were.
 Even more confusing was the way the alphabetical scale used A, AA, AAA etc for increasing quality.

 To cut ties with the old ways completely, GIA started the scale we know today at D. Now, this is the de-facto scale used around the world by all diamond dealers and jewelers.
 Click here to learn how to read a GIA certificate.

 To most of us, a D color diamond is just about impossible to differentiate from a J color diamond.
 This is a key reason why an appraisal certificate from a recognized body is essential when buying a diamond.
 Without it, you’d have no reliable way of knowing what the color actually was.

 Feel free to browse our collection of K color diamond rings.
 If you want to see our full collection, contact us using the form below.

 Halifax Ring.
 Circa 1900$24,000